dExtinctedCoder/rps-game/README.md

 # rps game
- rock paper scissors game using python
+ A simple rock paper scissors python game where you play against the cpu using